minhhungit/mongodb-cluster-docker-compose/readme.md

 ### ✔️ Done !!!
 #### But before you start inserting data you should verify them first

-Btw, here is mongodb connection string if you want to try to connect mongodb cluster with MongoDB Compass
+Btw, here is mongodb connection string if you want to try to connect mongodb cluster with MongoDB Compass from your host computer (which is running docker)

 ```
 mongodb://127.0.0.1:27117,127.0.0.1:27118